-Bwindi Impenetrable Forest National Park is situated in the southwestern part of Uganda, bordering the Democratic Republic of Congo.
+Bwindi Impenetrable National Park is situated in the southwestern part of Uganda, bordering the Democratic Republic of Congo.
 It covers a total area of 321 square kilometres and spans the districts of Kisoro and Kanungu.
 The park is located at the edge of the Albertine Rift and is composed of both montane and lowland forests.
 With an estimated age of more than 25,000 years old, it is believed to be one of the oldest forests in Africa.
 In 1991, Bwindi was established as a National Park and was declared a UNESCO Natural World Heritage Site in 1994.
 The park is home to over 400 species of plant life and is a habitat for a variety of animals, including primates such as gorillas, chimpanzees, baboons, forest elephants, and antelopes.
 The park is also the source of five major rivers that flow into Lake Edward, and it spreads over a series of steep ridges and valleys.

 Bwindi Impenetrable Forest National Park boasts over 348 bird species, including 23 Albertine Rift endemics.
 The park is home to more than 400 gorillas, which is over half of the global gorilla population, with 19 habituated groups available for visitors to track.
 This activity is only available in Uganda, Rwanda, and DR Congo.
 The park’s elevations range from 1,190 to 2,607 metres (3,904 to 8,553 ft) above sea level, with the highest point being Rwamunyonyi Hill.
 The indigenous Batwa community, a group of pygmies who lived in the forest as hunters and fruit gatherers and used it for medicine, are believed to have resided in the forest for generations.
 When the park was declared a national heritage site, they were relocated out of the forest to the forest’s edges, where they have lived ever since.

-Trek Africa Tours offers a range of tours to Bwindi Impenetrable Forest for gorilla trekking, catering to different budget levels from budget to mid-range and luxury trips.
+Trek Africa Expeditions offers a range of tours to Bwindi Impenetrable Forest for gorilla trekking, catering to different budget levels from budget to mid-range and luxury trips.
 We have popular tours that you can select from to visit the National Park, and we also highly prioritize customization to suit our clients’ preferences.
 If you have specific interests, budget, or time constraints, please don’t hesitate to contact us, and we will tailor a tour that best suits your needs.

-Bwindi Impenetrable Forest National Park offers a range of activities and sights beyond the world-renowned gorilla trekking experience.
+Bwindi Impenetrable National Park offers a range of activities and sights beyond the world-renowned gorilla trekking experience.
 While gorilla trekking is undoubtedly the park’s main attraction, visitors can also opt for the unique gorilla habituation experience, a one-of-a-kind opportunity only available in this park in Africa.

 In addition to gorilla-related activities, visitors can also explore the park’s diverse vegetation, which includes both montane and lowland forests, and observe the park’s impressive array of bird species.
 For those interested in cultural experiences, the park also offers opportunities to interact with the Batwa community, the indigenous pygmy people who once lived in the forest.

-With so much to see and do, Bwindi Impenetrable Forest National Park is a must-visit destination for nature and wildlife enthusiasts, offering a truly unforgettable experience in the heart of Africa.
+With so much to see and do, Bwindi Impenetrable National Park is a must-visit destination for nature and wildlife enthusiasts, offering a truly unforgettable experience in the heart of Africa.